-The clear-sky HIRS measurements are sampling meteorologically unusual situations of cloud free conditions, so they only represent a limited aspect of the climate system.
+[43] The clear-sky HIRS measurements are sampling meteorologically unusual situations of cloud free conditions, so they only represent a limited aspect of the climate system.
 Therefore, there is the potential for misinterpretation of feedbacks and variability in the climate system if this is not accounted for.

-There is a small decreasing trend in the tropical UTH in the reanalysis and in AMSU-412 B estimated UTH.
-But the impact of clear-sky-only sampling on the UTH trend has 413 shown opposite results for reanalysis data and AMSU-B data.
-In the ERA Interim data 414 the decreasing trend is larger in clear areas compared to the whole tropics, but it is the 415 other way around for AMSU-B data.
-AMSU-B results are in line with the speculation of 416 Lanzante and Gahrs [2000] that the clear-sky-only sampling will underestimate any trend 417 in the UTH.
-However, it is plausible that a large part of UTH trend in AMSU-B data 418 relates to diurnal cycle aliasing due to satellite orbital drift rather than a real trend.
-The 419 MW-sampling is more sensitive to this as the diurnal cycle of UTH is larger in the moist 420 regions which are not sampled by the IR method.
-Therefore the difference in trend for 421 MW and IR sampling time series is not entirely due to the clear-sky-only sampling.
-422 available for climate analysis.
-In fact, the only HIRS data set available is the NCDC 426 clear-sky radiance data set.
-Brogniez et al. [2006] have created a clear-sky radiance data 427 set of METEOSAT $6.3 \,\mu \text{m}$ channel radiances by clearing only high/middle clouds by 428 using ISCCP cloud properties.
-This significantly enhanced the sampling mainly in the 429 subtropical subsidence regions.
-However, the HIRS Channel 12 is sensitive to even thin 430 cirrus clouds which cover a significant area in the tropics [Wylie et al., 2005; Sassen et al., 431 2008, 2009].
-Also, some studies, for example, Jackson and Bates [2001], demonstrated 432 the use of HIRS temperature sounding channels to improve the UTH retrieval algorithm.
-433 These temperature channels (HIRS Channels 4 and 6) are sensitive to upper and lower 434 tropospheric temperatures, so they account for the tropospheric lapse rate.
-However, 435 their method demands a completely clear-sky satellite radiances.
-Despite this, it would 436 be useful to have a HIRS Channel 12 radiance data set with only high and mid level 437 clouds cleared, cloud top heights being determined from AVHRR measurements.
-438
+[44] There is a small decreasing trend in the tropical UTH in the reanalysis and in AMSU-B estimated UTH.
+But the impact of clear-sky-only sampling on the UTH trend has shown opposite results for reanalysis data and AMSU-B data.
+In the ERA Interim data the decreasing trend is larger in clear areas compared to the whole tropics, but it is the other way around for AMSU-B data.
+AMSU-B results are in line with the speculation of Lanzante and Gahrs [2000] that the clear-sky-only sampling will underestimate any trend in the UTH.
+However, it is plausible that a large part of UTH trend in AMSU-B data relates to diurnal cycle aliasing due to satellite orbital drift rather than a real trend.
+The MW sampling is more sensitive to this as the diurnal cycle of UTH is larger in the moist regions which are not sampled by the IR method.
+Therefore the difference in trend for MW and IR sampling time series is not entirely due to the clearsky-only sampling.

-One might argue that it is not necessary to clear all clouds, but only mid- and highlevel clouds, when creating a UTH data set using HIRS Channel 12 measurements.
-We agree with this, but there is no HIRS data set with such cloud clearance that is readily
+[45] One might argue that it is not necessary to clear all clouds, but only midlevel and high-level clouds, when creating a UTH data set using HIRS Channel 12 measurements.
+We agree with this, but there is no HIRS data set with such cloud clearance that is readily available for climate analysis.
+In fact, the only HIRS data set available is the NCDC clear-sky radiance data set.
+Brogniez et al. [2006]